-Key Takeaways: Taking spirulina at a moderate dose (4.5 g/day) significantly lowers levels of triglycerides.
-Additionally, it also lowers total cholesterol, LDL-cholesterol, and blood pressure to a reasonable extent while slightly increasing heart-healthy HDL-cholesterol.
+Key Takeaways: Taking spirulina at a moderate dose (4.5 g/day) significantly lowers levels of triglycerides, total cholesterol, LDL-cholesterol, and blood pressure to a reasonable extent while slightly increasing heart-healthy HDL-cholesterol.
 Additionally, smaller doses (2 grams) of spirulina may help lower HbA1c levels as well.

-Recommendation: If your triglyceride levels, total cholesterol, and LDL levels are elevated to unhealthy levels, consider taking 4.5 g of spirulina per day.
+Recommendation: If your triglyceride levels, total cholesterol, LDL levels, and/or HbA1c levels are elevated to unhealthy levels, consider taking 4.5 g of spirulina per day.

-As we have previously discussed in the piece “Ketogenic Diet and Insulin Resistance”, the ketogenic diet is a highly effective way to reduce levels of insulin.
-This is especially helpful considering that many people in United States and the developed world suffer from type II diabetes, prediabetes, or are at risk for developing type II diabetes.
-[14, 15, 16]
+As we have previously discussed in the piece “Ketogenic Diet and Insulin Resistance,” the ketogenic diet is a highly effective way to reduce insulin levels.
+This is especially helpful considering that many people in United States and the developed world suffer from type 2 diabetes, prediabetes, or are at risk for developing type 2 diabetes.

 Insulin has many functions in the body.
-It lowers blood sugar by signaling fat cells called “apidocytes” to store this sugar as fat for later energy use.
-Insulin also tells kidneys to hold on to important electrolytes such as sodium and potassium and not excrete them.
+It lowers blood sugar by signaling fat cells called “adipocytes” to store this sugar as fat for later energy use.
+Insulin also tells kidneys to hold on to essential electrolytes such as sodium and potassium and not excrete them.

 Because insulin levels go down during a ketogenic diet, your body starts shedding excess sodium and water when you start restricting carbohydrates.
-While many Americans suffer from high levels of sodium and potassium, low levels of these two salts in the body is also an issue of concern for people on the ketogenic diet as their body excretes more minerals than usual.
+While many Americans suffer from high levels of sodium and low levels of potassium, low levels of these two salts in the body is also an issue of concern for people on the ketogenic diet as their body excretes more minerals than usual.

 The best way to get more sodium and potassium is to consciously add them into your diet.
 Generally, people on the ketogenic diet should consider adding 2-4 grams of sodium per day.
 This can be accomplished in a variety of ways.
 Many keto friendly foods, such as eggs and lean meats, are naturally high in sodium.
 Sprinkling on some salt or eating some high-fat, salty foods such as bacon or making a low-carb chicken soup might be a good solution.

-Another tip is to add a bouillon cube into a cup of hot water then drinking it (it’s actually pretty tasty and healthy!).
-A variety of salt supplements can also be utilized, too.
 Potassium is a bit trickier to add in.
 You can’t start forking over high-carb bananas.
 However, avocadoes and low-carb vegetables tend to be reliable sources of potassium.
-A trusted potassium supplement, such as the affordable “Potassium Gluconate” from most stores, might be a good choice.
+A trusted potassium supplement, such as the affordable “Potassium Gluconate” from most stores, might be a good choice as well.

 Don’t forget to regularly watch your sodium and blood pressure levels when you increase your sodium intake.
 Some people may experience unhealthy increases in blood pressure when they add more sodium to their diet.
 Make sure you consult with your doctor to get checked on these key figures.

 Key Takeaways: Because insulin levels are typically lower in people who consume the ketogenic diet, sodium levels might be lower than desired.
 While adopting the keto diet, potassium intake may be lower than usual as well.
 This is why it is important to consume the proper amount of sodium and potassium to make sure electrolytes are in healthy levels.

 Recommendations: If you are concerned about low sodium levels or you know that your sodium levels are low, consider eating sodium-rich keto-friendly foods such as eggs and lean red meats.
-Supplementation with a bouillon cube or well-respected brands is another option.
-Be sure to monitor salt and blood pressure to make sure they are optimized.
+Supplement with low-carb vegetable, avocados, and/or potassium gluconate to increase your potassium intake.
+Be sure to monitor salt and blood pressure to make sure they are in healthy ranges.

-Recent literature shows optimal levels of magnesium are important for maintaining adequate levels of testosterone and getting proper amounts of sleep.
-[19, 20] Most dieticians recommend consuming a daily dosage of 320 mg of magnesium for women and 420 mg of magnesium for men.
+Recent literature shows optimal levels of magnesium are important for maintaining adequate levels of testosterone and getting proper amounts of sleep as well.

-Magnesium deficiency is fairly common.
+Magnesium deficiency is relatively common.
 According to a recent survey study, about 43% of the US population does not meet the USDA dietary intake of magnesium.
-It is more common among people who consume a low-carbohydrate diet.
-This is partially because the ketogenic diet has a diuretic impact on the body and increases the excretion of ions from the body.
+It tends to be more common among people who consume a low-carbohydrate diet doesn’t have a wide enough variety of plant foods.

-Additionally, many magnesium-rich foods, such as dark, green, leafy vegetables, seeds, nuts, and cocoa, have moderate amounts of carbohydrates.
-Low magnesium can lead to fatigue, neurological damage, and muscle cramps among other things.
-Oftentimes, the symptoms of magnesium deficiency aren’t immediately apparent.
-Thus, if you want to optimize nutrient status, it is best to consult with a proper blood testing facility to learn your results and see where you are especially as you start partaking in a low-carb or ketogenic diet.
+If you have low magnesium levels, you may experience fatigue, neurological damage, and muscle cramps, among other things.
+Oftentimes, however, the symptoms of magnesium deficiency aren’t immediately apparent.
+Thus, if you want to optimize nutrient status, it is best to consult with a proper blood testing facility to figure out your magnesium levels and see where you are, especially if you are on a low-carb or ketogenic diet.

-In order to deal with magnesium deficiency, you can consume regular amounts of keto-friendly, magnesium rich foods.
-Some examples are avocadoes, high-fat yogurt, and low-carb nuts.
+To ensure adequate magnesium levels and reap the benefits of magnesium, I recommend consuming keto-friendly, magnesium-rich foods regularly.
+Some examples are avocados, high-fat yogurt, low-carb nuts, and low-carb vegetables.
 Additionally, it might be helpful to consume high-quality supplements of magnesium.
 The most trusted brand is “Natural Vitality, Natural Calm.”